JustinValet/ApiGitHub_Connector/README.md

 # ApiGitHub_Connector

-This python package helps connecting to [GitHub API v4](https://developer.github.com/v4/) and extracting data from github **public** projects and their associated repositories.
+This python package helps connecting to [GitHub REST API v3](https://developer.github.com/v3/) and extracting data from github **public** projects and their associated repositories.

 ## Getting Started